 We appreciate that business leaders, the job market and academic disciplines require strong writers and so we develop them.

 Our reading curriculum ensures that children are enthused and interested in their learning.
 We want all children at St Anne's to develop a life-long love of reading.
 As a result, we ensure that our children have access to a rich reading diet.
 From Reception to Year 6 they are taught explicit reading skills through a mix of whole class shared reading and small group guided reading depending upon their decoding ability.
 A range of high-quality texts covering a variety of genres ensure children’s specific needs are developed.
-In EYFS and KS1, children are taught all aspects of word reading and comprehension through the Steps to Read scheme.
-KS2 use Reading VIPERS skills to teach the reading content domains in relation to a high quality text.
-In Key Stage 2, our Whole Class sessions are organised so that children are able to dedicate three days to developing their VIPERS skills in the context of a carefully selected text.
-The remaining two days provide teachers with the opportunity to target children who require further support within smaller guided reading sessions whilst the rest of the class read for enjoyment.
+Children are taught all aspects of word reading and comprehension through the Steps to Read scheme.
+Steps to Read is a planning support for whole class shared reading through carefully crafted units of work centred around high-quality fiction, non-fiction and poetry texts.

 Children are encouraged to supplement their class reading with their own independent reading.
 EYFS and KS1 use Read Write Inc Book Bag Books until they have finished the programme.
 Accelerated Reader is then used to ensure that children are accessing texts that provide the appropriate level of challenge for their ability.